 Your Workspace will most likely be very dynamic and fluid and you'll find yourself creating and modifying Lists and Projects as time progresses.
 This isn't a problem with NubiDo as you can use NubiDo's built-in bulk move facility to move a set of tasks from one List to another.

-Tags are way for you to attach an arbitrary number of keywords to individual tasks and can be later used for filtering and task discovery purposes.
+Tags are way for you to attach an arbitrary number of keywords to individual tasks that can be later used for filtering and task discovery purposes.
 It's a very powerful tool that offers a more fine grained level of categorization.
 The important thing to remember is that Tags span Projects and Lists (in a sense, Tags are global).
 But be careful when assigning Tags.
 Though powerful, overuse can result in a more complex task management system.
-A good rule of thumb is to use Tags for when you think you may need to search for a specific group of tasks at a later point in time.
+A good rule of thumb is to use Tags when you think you may need to search for a specific group of tasks at a later point in time.
 For example you might use a tag called "Errand" to indicate a chore that needs doing.
 And since chores can be spread across various lists and projects, a tag is a great way to group them together outside of their respective lists.
-In another more complex use case, if you're working on a product release, you might use a Project for the product, individual Lists within the Project to identify the major features of the product and Tags to identify the different phases of the release schedule (Phase 1, Phase 2, etc).
+In another more complex use case, if you're working on a product release, you might use a Project for the product, individual Lists within the Project to identify the major features/milestones of the product and Tags to identify the different phases of the release schedule (Phase 1, Phase 2, etc).
 In fact, this is how we use tags in our usage of NubiDo.
 As you can see, Tags offer a very powerful way of filtering and categorizing data but it's something you should use where it makes sense for you.

-The simplest of the four views, the Task Calendar is a monthly calendar view for tasks.
+The simplest of the three views, the Task Calendar is a monthly calendar view for tasks.
 The individual task cells within the calendar display the number of tasks you have due (tasks with a specific due date) on any given date.
 Green colored cells indicate future dates whereas red colored cells indicate overdue dates.

 Now that we've covered the main views of NubiDo, there's one more thing you should know about the Inbox.
 Once you start fiddling around with NubiDo, you'll notice that you can also enter tasks from the Tags and Calendar task lists.
-But these are virtual lists (filters) and not physical lists such as the ones in the Dashboard and Workspace.
+But these are virtual lists (filters) and not physical lists such as the ones in Workspace.
 So where do those tasks end up?
 In the Inbox, of course.
 For example, when you select a particular date on the Task Calendar, you'll be presented with a list of tasks for that date.
 You can add a task directly in that list.
 The particular due date will get assigned to the new task and that task will be physically placed in the Inbox.

 We hope this guide was helpful in understanding what NubiDo is all about and how it's structured.
 It's clean and uncluttered, which is an important aspect of being organized.
 Have you ever noticed how well organized people tend to have neat, clean and organized desks?